 Sooner?
 I think electric cars are VERY late in taking over, especially since they were price competitive 100 years ago.

 And look at the image caption in the BBC story:

 Why is the BBC here so obviously off their rocker?

 This EV1 was the first GM electric vehicle and it was launched in 1998?

-Not only was the EV1 very clearly NOT the first attempt by GM to make an electric vehicle (for a long time prior GM made many electric vehicles due to favorable economics, all the way back to the early 1900s)… even the EV1 itself was “launched” long before 1998.
+Not only was the EV1 obviously NOT GM’s first attempt to make an electric vehicle (for a long time prior GM made many electric vehicles due to favorable economics, all the way back to the early 1900s)… even this EV1 in the image itself was “launched” long before 1998.

 And I should also add here in 1997 that the AC Propulsion tzero technology (0-60 in 4.2 secs, 100 mile range) was so good that it was licensed (before being stolen) by a new car company that named itself… Tesla.

 More to the point, AC Propulsion themselves will tell you that by 2003 their tzero achieved 0-60 mph in 3.6 seconds with a range up to 300 miles!